Ascend/samples/colorization_video/for_atlas200dk_1.7x.0.0_c++/README_EN.md

     **curl -OL https://c7xcode.obs.cn-north-4.myhuaweicloud.com/code_Ascend/colorization_video.zip**
     > - If the download using **curl** also fails, open the download link in a browser to download the code and manually upload it to the server.

-2. <a name="zh-cn_topic_0219108795_li2074865610364"></a>Obtain the original model required by the application.
+2. <a name="zh-cn_topic_0219108795_li2074865610364"></a>Obtain the  model required by the application.

-    Obtain the original model file and weight file by referring to [Table 1 Model for a video colorization application](#zh-cn_topic_0219108795_table19942111763710) and store them to any directory of the Ubuntu server, for example, **$HOME/models/colorization_video.**
+    Obtain the  model file（googlenet.prototxt） and weight file（googlenet.caffemodel） by referring to [Table 1 Model for a video colorization application](#zh-cn_topic_0219108795_table19942111763710) and store them to any directory of the Ubuntu server, for example, **$HOME/models/colorization_video.**

     **Table 1** Model for a video colorization application